 How Long Does a Master's SLP Program Take to Complete?

-The courses that are included in your degree program are essentially the tools that you use to become an expert in your field.
+While there will be some differences between programs, there are certain core courses that you can expect to see at most accredited universities.
+There will also be many electives to choose from to help you specialize your learning on specific interest areas.
 As you explore different online Master’s of Speech Pathology programs, take the time to review the curriculum of each one so that you can get a better grasp on what to expect as a student.

 Our team of educational experts has reviewed current online programs in order to provide you with a short list of example courses that are prominent in each one.
 The list below outlines some popular courses and their main topics for you to review.